open-telemetry/opentelemetry-java-instrumentation/docs/contributing/writing-instrumentation.md

 }
 ```

-The builder must have a package-private constructor (so that the only way of creating a new one is
+The builder must have a package-private constructor, so that the only way of creating a new one is
-calling the `YarpcTracing#builder()` method) and a public `build()` method that will return a new,
+calling the `YarpcTracing#builder()` method and a public `build()` method that will return a new,
 properly configured `YarpcTracing` instance.

-Aside from that, the library instrumentation builders may contain configuration knobs that allow to
+The library instrumentation builders can contain configuration settings that let you
 customize the behavior of the instrumentation.
 Most of these knobs are used to configure the
 underlying `Instrumenter` instance that's used to encapsulate the whole telemetry generation
 process.

-The `Instrumenter` class, its configuration and usage, is a rather lengthy topic that's described in
+The configuration and usage of the `Instrumenter` class is described in
-a separate document that can be found [here](using-instrumenter-api.md).
-In general, the `build()`
+[a separate document](using-instrumenter-api.md).
+In most cases, the `build()`
-method is supposed to create a fully configured `Instrumenter` instance and pass it along
+method is supposed to create a fully configured `Instrumenter` instance and pass it
 to `YarpcTracing`, which in turn can pass it to the interceptor returned
 by `newTracingInterceptor()`.
 The actual process of configuring an `Instrumenter` and various
 interfaces involved are described in the [`Instrumenter` API doc](using-instrumenter-api.md).

 ## Writing instrumentation tests

-Once the library instrumentation is completed we can add tests to the `testing` module.
-Let's start
+Once the library instrumentation is completed, add tests to the `testing` module.
+Start
 by setting up the `build.gradle.kts` file:

 ```kotlin